Documentation Index

 Elastic Weight Consolidation.

-Importance measured by Fisher Information Matrix.
+Importance measured by Fisher Information Matrix (diagonal approximation).

 Reference: "Overcoming catastrophic forgetting in neural networks"